Obitrim/BMI-calculator/README.md

 2. Cd into directory of cloned project ```cd <cloned-project-directory-name>```
 3. Install dependencies with ```npm install```
 4. Run ```npm start```
+5. Open [http://localhost:3000] to view app in the browser.

 ## Key functionalities
 *.
 Calculate your Body Mass Index